2 World Trade Center: Possible tenants

 Bloomberg Business reported on June 2, 2015, that News Corp and 21st Century Fox, both owned by Rupert Murdoch, had signed a non-binding agreement with the Port Authority of New York and New Jersey to create a joint headquarters at Two World Trade Center.
 Silverstein said, "A decision by 21st Century Fox and News Corp. to move to the new World Trade Center would cap a seismic shift that has taken place in Lower Manhattan over the past decade.
 This isn't your grandfather's Wall Street."
 The change of lead architects, from Norman Foster to Bjarke Ingels, was dependent on the Murdoch companies' relocations to the site; a redesign was deemed necessary given the different requirements for TV studios as opposed to financial companies, the assumed major tenants for the Foster design.
 Ingels's design would be kept at the same height as Foster's, but it was unclear how the redesign would conflict with the below-grade work already completed, which conformed to the original building design.
 On January 15, 2016, it was reported that the two companies had decided against moving into 2 World Trade Center, instead keeping their current headquarters on the Avenue of the Americas.
 They had concluded that "given the scale of investment in a relocation of this size, that [sic] our resources would be better directed elsewhere."

 In September 2017, Deutsche Bank was considering relocating their U.S. headquarters to 2 WTC, signing on as anchor tenant once their lease expires at their current location along nearby 60 Wall Street.
 However, in May 2018, it was announced the bank was instead relocating to Time Warner Center at Columbus Circle.

+Scale models of the building were publicly revealed in September 2024, although Silverstein was still trying to secure funding for the tower at the time.
+That month, Silverstein began negotiating with American Express to sign them on as the anchor tenant for 2 WTC.
+The deal, if finalized, would allow construction of the long-stalled tower to resume.
+To pay for the tower, Silverstein also requested a loan of nearly $4 billion from the federal government's Railroad Rehabilitation and Improvement Financing program, but he withdrew his loan application in early 2025.

+In popular culture

+The original design appeared prominently in several science fiction films set in the future such as Iron Sky and Oblivion, which came out in the early 2010's.
+However, with uncertainty over the design, some more recent science fiction works such as The Wandering Earth and Westworld have depicted futuristic New York without 2 World Trade Center.